 Cumin Tea: Cumin tea can help any indigestion problems.
 You can add black-pepper to make you feel hungry in this moist and sticky weather.
 These will make you feel warm and energetic.

 Ajwain Tea: Ajwain tea can handle any of your digestive system-specific problems like blotting, lose motions any stomach infections, pain, etc… It can reduce until you get any medical help.
+This can also control acidity.

 Cinnamon Tea: Cinnamon tea with honey, can handle any kind of cough, cold, sour throat and skin issues.